Dr. Karen Dawisha

 B.A.
 (Politcs and Russian) University of Lancaster, England

-Karen Dawisha is the Walter E. Havighurst Professor of Political Science in the Department of Political Science at Miami University in Oxford, Ohio, and the Director of the Havighurst Center for Russian and Post-Soviet Studies.
+Karen Dawisha was the first Walter E. Havighurst Professor of Political Science in the Department of Political Science at Miami University in Oxford, Ohio, and the founding Director of the Havighurst Center for Russian and Post-Soviet Studies.

 Dr. Dawisha received her Ph.D. from the London School of Economics in 1975 and taught at a number of British and American universities before coming to Miami in 2000.
-In addition to establishing the Havighurst Center, she has continued to do research and teach in the areas of post-communist transitions and Russian politics.
+In addition to establishing the Havighurst Center, she did research and taught in the areas of post-communist transitions and Russian politics.

 One of the projects she most enjoyed at the Havighurst Center was the Silk Road Project.
 Dr. Dawisha was the Principal Investigator for two grants from the Department of Education and Fulbright-Hays for the development of new courses that extended the reach of Middle East, East Asian and Eurasian Studies at Miami University into Central Asia.
 As part of that curricular development, she organized a 7-week trip for 15 faculty from western China through Central Asia to Turkey.
 You can see the website for that trip, and other Silk Road related activities at http://www.orgs.muohio.edu/silkroad.